 c. whether the vulnerabilities apply to other vehicle types with regard to emissions.

-The details of tests with a ‘fail’ outcome shall be reported to the manufacturer, and the market surveillance authorities shall require the manufacturer to take measures in accordance with [Chapter XI of Regulation (EU) 2018/858 or equivalent provisions in other Contracting Parties] to ensure that the exploited vulnerability is effectively mitigated, preferably by an over-the-air software update of the relevant vehicle systems according to UN Regulation No 156.
+The details of tests with a ‘fail’ outcome shall be reported to the manufacturer, and the Contracting Party authorities shall require the manufacturer to take measures in accordance with Chapter XI on Safeguard Clauses of Regulation (EU) 2018/858 or equivalent provisions in another Contracting Party to ensure that the exploited vulnerability is effectively mitigated, preferably by an over-the-air software update of the relevant vehicle systems according to UN Regulation No 156.

 In determining the appropriateness of corrective measures, authorities shall consider the state of technology of the vehicle type with regard to emissions, the technical feasibility of possible mitigations and the likelihood of exploitation of the vulnerability (approximated by the benefit-cost ratio of the attack).
 The manufacturer may, with appropriate supporting evidence, demonstrate that a vulnerability cannot be effectively mitigated or that an appropriate response from the tampering detection cannot be realised, due to technical limitations of the vehicle’s architecture.
-If the manufacturer comprehensively demonstrates to the market surveillance authority that a mitigation is not technically feasible, the manufacturer shall not be required to provide corrective measures.
+If the manufacturer comprehensively demonstrates to the Contracting Party authority that a mitigation is not technically feasible, the manufacturer shall not be required to provide corrective measures.

 The results of the investigation of attacks with a ‘fail’ outcome shall be brought to the attention of the EU Forum for Exchange of Information on Enforcement or similar entity in a Contracting Party.
 In case of vulnerabilities that cannot be effectively mitigated due to technical limitations are identified, the Forum or similar entity shall consider requesting corresponding additional mitigations in future type approvals.